wcfjeffrey/jeffreywoo-whatsapp-ai-model/README.md

 4. Export results to Excel for further analysis or integration.

 ## ⚖️ Disclaimer
-This application provides AI-driven insights for business workflow support only.
+**JeffreyWoo WhatsApp CRM & SRM** provides AI-driven insights for business workflow support only.
 It does not replace professional CRM/SRM platforms or guarantee financial, legal, or contractual outcomes.
 Users should validate outputs before making business-critical decisions.

 ## ⚙️ Run Locally